 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

-- 4-6 unsalted matzos (use gluten free matzo to make GF)
+- 4-6 unsalted matzos (use gluten free matzo crackers to make this recipe gluten free)

 - 1 cup unsalted butter or margarine (butter recommended)